descriptinc/descript-cerbero/README.md

 Because cerbero works by selecting the source for the build process from configuration files called "recipes".
 These recipes point to the upstream repos, which is useless to us.

-### What's with the `descript/config.cbc` config file
-By default, cerbero places a local cache of the sources it downloads into `~/.cache/<something>`.
-If you provide this config file to cerbero (using `-c config/descript.cbc`) it will instead place them under the build root, making the situation much more self-contained.
-It is not really an issue, but upon needing to clean up, it is easier to know you can just nuke the `build` dir and get rid of everything.

 # Description

 Cerbero is a cross-platform build aggregator for Open Source projects that builds